 Save Money on Summer Utility Bills

 ‘Tis the season for air-conditioning and lawn watering, which can mean high utility bills.
-Right now is a great time to make quick, inexpensive changes to help you save on summer utilities.
+Right now is a great time to make quick, inexpensive changes to help you save money on utilities during the summer months.

 Ready to get started?
 Here are tips to help you save energy—and cash—around your home this summer:

-Ways to Save on Summer Utilities Inside Your Home
+Ways to Save Money on Utilities Inside Your Home

 Cool it Down Now